The Suez Crisis: Nasser's gamble and a failed top-secret Cold War agreement

 The military intervention in the Suez Crisis was a complex operation involving three nations: Britain, France, and Israel, each with its own motivations.

-The plan was orchestrated in secret, with the parties meeting in Sevres, France, in late October 1956 to finalize their strategy.
+The plan was orchestrated in secret, with the parties meeting in Sevres, France, on October 24, 1956, to finalize their strategy.

-On October 29, 1956, Israel initiated the conflict by invading the Sinai Peninsula, rapidly advancing towards the Suez Canal.
+So, as arranged, on October 29, 1956, Israel began the conflict by invading the Sinai Peninsula and rapidly advancing towards the Suez Canal.

 Following the Israeli advance, Britain and France issued an ultimatum to both Egypt and Israel on October 30, demanding a ceasefire and withdrawal of all troops to a distance of 10 miles from the Suez Canal.